 Low interest rate loans and grants to construct, refurbish or replace individual household and small (serving less than 15 connections) water well systems.

 RCAC works with rural water, wastewater and solid waste systems to make them sustainable.
-Our services are directed to small, low-income communities in rural areas and Indian Country to ensure that they comply with state and federal regulations.
+Our environmental services are directed to small, low-income rural and Indigenous communities to ensure that they comply with state and federal regulations.

 RCAC is a Rural Community Assistance Partnership (RCAP) member.